DiarmuidEnright/DiarmuidEnright/README.md

 <h3>What I get up to:</h3>

--  SWE @ Huawei & Incoming SDE @ AWS
+-  AI/ML @ Huawei & Incoming SDE @ AWS
 -  Head SysAdmin for the UCC CSsoc
 -  FDAP Enjoyer
 -  Always looking to collaborate on something